 1You will receive warnings by email, and as a pop-up and in the Billing & Usage tab in the console at 70%, 90%, and 100% of the allowable data operations.
 In the Free Plan you will have an opportunity to upgrade to the Growth Plan.
 In the Growth Plan, additional blocks can be added to allow for more data operations.

 The free plan is a place for prototyping products.
 It is free of charge, but there are limits on the number of devices and data operations you can use.

-- Up to 100 devices, any mix of cellular, Wi-Fi, and Tracker devices
+- Up to 100 devices, any mix of cellular and Wi-Fi devices

 - 100K Data Operations (100,000) per month, for both cellular and Wi-Fi, pooled across all devices

 - Up to 100 MB of cellular data per month, pooled across all devices, at no charge